uk-gov-mirror/dvsa.cvs-nop/README.md

 password: password
 classpath: mysql-connector-java-8.0.23.jar
 ```
+Note that if you had previously changed the port that the database listens on in section 0. then you will need to reflect this change in your liquibase.properties file.

 B. Once database is up and running(database user needs to have privileges in order to create database objects)